kiraio-moe/USSR/README.md

 - ~~Add support for Android~~ ✔️
 - Refactor code 🚧

+## Contribute

+If you found any bugs or have suggestions to make USSR more better, feel free to make an Issue.
+Pull Request even better.

 ## Credits

 Special thanks to [nesrak1](https://github.com/nesrak1) for the [AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET "AssetsTools.NET") library, which was instrumental in the development of this tool.

+- [arti4ikmin](https://youtube.com/@arti4ikmin "arti4ikmin on YouTube") for the instruction for Android platform.

 ## License